 Coll is a Dark Sky reserve with no less than 23 beaches.
 It's also the place to see basking sharks.

+It's also a nature lover's paradise - thanks to the bird and marine life that frequent the area, too.
 The RSPB reserve on the west coast has corncrakes - a bird you're more likely to hear than to see.
 Coll is also one of the best places to see basking sharks, and you can even go for a swim with them.
 In summer, the island's wild flowers come into full bloom, which is the perfect backdrop to the half marathon that takes place in August.

 Looking for the best form of travel to and from our ports?
 Our Public Transport Journey Planner can help you plot your journey from anywhere in the UK, using a wide range of public transport companies.